tealeafraccoon/tealeafraccoon.github.io/_posts/2017-05-19-Fursuiting-While-Disabled.md

 ---
 layout: post
-title: ''How do you *see* in that thing?!'' - fursuiting while visually impaired
+title: How do you *see* in that thing?! - fursuiting while visually impaired
 ---

 <img align="right" alt="pretty plz?" src="http://gdurl.com/WM_w" width="200"/>